WI, Wisconsin Group for an Independent Voice (WiGiv)

 Massachusetts Coalition of Independent Voters is an association representing independents who make up 51% of registered voters.
 MCOIV spent the summer on the streets of Boston collecting postcards in support of Congressional Hearings and then used their muscle to meet with Congresspersons Capuano and staffmembers of Senator Brown.
 Read Evelyn Dougherty's Letter to the Editor in The Jewish Journal, which also ran in the Taunton Gazette here.
 For more info on MCOIV contact firstname.lastname@example.org

-Catana Barnes, of Reno has founded Independent Voters of Nevada (IVON) and begun a statewide petitioning drive in support of Open Primaries.
+Catana Barnes of Reno is the leader of Independent Voters of Nevada (IVON).
 Nevada is a closed primary state.
 Barnes is currently calling independents across the state and polling them.
 The open primary petition can be downloaded here or sign the petition online here

 The Concord Monitor printed a letter from the newly-formed New Hampshire Independent Voters to Governor John Lynch urging him to veto Senate Bill 129.
 This bill, similar to bills that have recently passed in a number of states, would require all voters to present government-issued photo identification in order to vote.
 The letter was written by Sue Erickson (Concord)and signed by Committee members Bill Nichols (Grantham) and Pat Spaulding (Rye).
 You can read the letter in full here

 Tisha Le Rose, leader of Independent Voters of New Mexico is organizing support for a campaign to push for top two open primaries in New Mexico.